-- 4.4.1 These Policies will help to deliver the NDP Objectives in respect of retaining and enhancing local businesses and employment; and, where possible, creating new job opportunities within the Neighbourhood Area. - 4.4.2 These Policies conform to the NPPF and the TWLP Policies SP3 Rural Area, SP4 Presumption in Favour of Sustainable Development, EC3 Employment in the Rural Area, C3 Impact of Development on Highways and C4 Design of Roads and Streets. - 4.4.3 It is recognised that a new Use Class E has been introduced replacing Classes A1/A2/3, B1, D1(a-b) and indoor sport from D2(c).
-Policy B1 takes this into account and it is understood that Classes B2 and B8 remain valid.
+4.4.1 These Policies will help to deliver the Neighbourhood Plan Objectives in respect of retaining enhancing local businesses and employment and where possible creating new job opportunities within the Neighbourhood Area.

+4.4.2 These Policies conform to the National Planning Policy Framework 2019 (NPPF) and the Telford & Wrekin Local Plan (January 2018) Policies SP3 Rural Area, SP4 Presumption in Favour of Sustainable Development, EC3 Employment in the Rural Area, C3 Impact of Development on Highways and C4 Design of Roads and Streets.
+It is recognizes that a new Use Class E has been introduced replacing Classes A1/A2/3, B1, D1(a-b) and indoor sport from D2(c).
+Within Class E there are new permitted development rights.
+It is also understood that Classes B2 and B8 remain valid.